tldr-group/micrograph_extractor/README.md

 Scripts for creating, analyzing and evaluating an LLM-labelled micrograph dataset from materials science preprints.

-Method:
-1) Collects a large amount of open-access papers that are likely to include micrographs from preprint servers like  and [biorxiv](https://www.biorxiv.org/). arxiv has an [API for metadata](https://info.arxiv.org/help/api/index.html) for bulk download based on queries, limited at a rate of 1 request per 3 seconds. `export.arxiv.org` is the API-portal and is limited to 4 requests per second with a 1 second sleep after.
-2) Extracts all figures and captions from a given `.pdf`, via the [pdffigures2](https://github.com/allenai/pdffigures2) `.pdf` scraper.
-Composite figures (ones with a (a), (b), (c), ...) are decomposed by looking for whitespace between sub-figures, thresholding and detecting connected-components.
-3) A (V)LLM is queried with the figure caption and/or image, asking it a few questions about the figure, namely if it has a micrograph(s), what instrument was used, which material was imaged and whether it have a scale-bar *etc*.
-4) A custom gui in `labelling_app/`allows human labelling of scraped image/caption pairs and later comparison with LLM labels

 ## Scraping:

 1) Find and store the metadata (title, abstract, authors, DOI, date and download URL) of all papers that match the search query `microscopy' on a given preprint server ([arxiv](https://arxiv.org/), [chemrxiv](https://chemrxiv.org/engage/chemrxiv/public-dashboard)).
 We chose a random sample of 500 chemRxiv papers as a demonstration.